-All graduate candidates must attend an orientation seminar before the completion of their first nine hours of their graduate program.
-An orientation seminar is presented every fall and spring.
+An orientation seminar is presented virtually as part of GPED 100.
 The orientation seminar is designed to acquaint the candidates with ORU, the Graduate School of Education, and the policies and procedures to be followed throughout their program.
 Each candidate is held responsible for the information presented at this seminar.